-WARNING #1) If you are dealing with any issue that affects breathing, immediately deal with an oncologist or surgeon.
-Do not depend on ANY natural medicine treatment to work fast-enough to deal with breathing issues.
+WARNING #1) If you are dealing with an issue that affects breathing, immediately deal with an oncologist or surgeon.
+Do not depend on ANY natural medicine treatment to work fast enough to deal with breathing issues.
 Emergency rooms are required by law to treat people with dangerous breathing issues.

 WARNING #2) Tumors inside the lungs are, by definition, very dangerous.
 They can block breathing, among other things.
 There is a special article on dealing with dangerous tumors.
 The treatment for dangerous tumors recommends the High RF Frequency Protocol in conjunction with the Cellect-Budwig Protocol.
 The High RF Frequency Protocol can take up to a week or so to begin, so see both of these articles.